stevenc-stb/spdx-3-model/model/Security/Properties/cryptographyName.md

 ## Summary

-cryptographyName the identifier for the cryptographic algorithm.
+CryptographyName the identifier for the cryptographic algorithm.

 ## Description

-cryptographyName is Cryptography List that is a SPDX Cryptographic Algorithms List or a CustomCryptography
+CryptographyName is CryptographyNameType that is in the SPDX Cryptographic Algorithms List.

 ## Metadata

 - name: cryptographyName
 - Nature: ObjectProperty
-- Range: CryptographyList
+- Range: CryptographyNameType